Forever GI Bill: Benefits, Eligibility, & Changes

 Changes to Survivors’ and Dependents’ Educational Assistance

-The amount of entitlement that new eligible individuals will receive under the Survivors’ and Dependents’ Educational Assistance (DEA) program will decrease.
+The amount of entitlement new eligible individuals receive under the Survivors’ and Dependents’ Educational Assistance (DEA) program will change from 45 months to 36 months.

 This will also increase the amount of educational assistance that is payable for institutional courses and institutional courses under the Survivors’ and Dependents’ Educational Assistance program.